-Grants typically range from $5,000 to $15,000.
+Grants typically range from $5,000 to $11,000.
 U.S. financial contributions supplement community group’s own contributions of money, material, and time.
-Since the program began in Côte d’Ivoire in 1982, the U.S. Embassy has provided $ 2,864,291 of assistance to a diverse range of rural and urban communities in Côte d’Ivoire.
+Since the program began in Côte d’Ivoire in 1982, the U.S. Embassy has provided about $ 3,000,000 of assistance to a diverse range of rural and urban communities in Côte d’Ivoire.

 Any organization or community group may request funding for a public utility or community activity.
 Successful projects are designed to improve basic economic, social, and environmental conditions at the community level.

-In order to submit your application (PDF 285 KB) please follow the instructions (PDF 298 KB) in the links bellow.
+In order to submit your applications please follow the instructions in the Annual Program Statement (PDF 129 KB).
 Applications are accepted throughout the year.
-In order to be considered for next year’s funding please submit your applications by November 2018.
+In order to be considered for next year’s funding please submit your applications by January 31, 2020.

 The application should be sent by email to SSHAbidjan@state.gov, or dropped at: